-‘Big Brother 20’ Spoilers: House-Guest Believes Two Other Players Are Related
+‘Big Brother 20’ Spoilers: Houseguest Believes Two Other Players Are Related

 — Big Brother Daily (@BB_Updates) August 4, 2018

 A brother/sister twist has not been revealed to the viewers as it normally is in Big Brother.
-Fans have always been privy to house-guests’ relationships ahead of time.
+Fans have always been privy to houseguests’ relationships ahead of time.
 In Big Brother Season 17, viewers were let in on the twin twist involving Liz and Julia Nolan who switched out and pretended to be one another throughout the season.

-In Big Brother Over the Top, two sisters also competed in the game together but some of the house-guests figured it out sooner rather than later.
-Morgan and Alex Willett looked eerily similar and they were eventually outed to their house-guests.
+In Big Brother Over the Top, two sisters also competed in the game together but some of the houseguests figured it out sooner rather than later.
+Morgan and Alex Willett looked eerily similar and they were eventually outed to their houseguests.

 Scottie and Rockstar have two different last names, but Rockstar is married and likely has the last name of her husband.
-This would be the first time Big Brother kept a secret from the fans too if the two house-guests were, in fact, brother and sister.
+This would be the first time Big Brother kept a secret from the fans too if the two houseguests were, in fact, brother and sister.

 Big Brother airs tonight at 8 p.m.
 EST on CBS.